cfengine/documentation/reference/promise-types/measurements.markdown

 When policy is changed in regards to monitor bundles, both `cf-monitord` _and_ `cf-serverd` should be restarted in order to receive the updated policy.

-It is possible to [configure masterfiles to restart `cf-monitord` when variables which affect it's configuration are changed][Masterfiles Policy Framework#Configure MPF to automatically restart components on relevant data change].
+It is possible to [configure masterfiles to restart `cf-monitord` when variables which affect it's configuration are changed][mpf-configure-component-restart].

 All measurements historical data is stored in `${sys.statedir}/cf_observations.lmdb`.
 This is where reporting data is pulled from.